18–26 Sept 2025

 Description

-SPIRAL2 is a state-of-the-art superconducting linear accelerator for heavy ions, utilizing 26 bulk niobium cavities.
-The radiofrequency (RF) operation of the SPIRAL2 linac can be disrupted by anomalies that affect its reliability.
-This work leverages fast, multivariate time-series postmortem data from the Low-Level RF (LLRF) system, processed using a Field-Programmable Gate Array (FPGA), to differentiate anomaly groups.
-However, interpreting these anomalies traditionally relies on expert analysis, with certain behaviors remaining obscure even to experienced observers.
+SPIRAL2 is a state-of-the-art superconducting linear accelerator for heavy ions.
+The radiofrequency operation of the linac can be disrupted by anomalies that affect its reliability.
+This work leverages fast, multivariate time series postmortem data from the Low-Level Radio Frequency (LLRF) systems to differentiate anomaly groups.
+However, interpreting these anomalies traditionally relies on expert analysis, with certain behaviours remaining obscure even to experienced observers.
+By adopting the Time2Feat pipeline, this study explores the interpretability of anomalies through feature selection, paving the way for real-time state observers.
+Clustering dashboards are presented, allowing the use of multiple clustering algorithms easily configurable and tools to help for visualizing results.
+A case study on distinguishing electronic quenches and false quench alarms in postmortem data is highlighted.
+Thereby, a fast and reliable K-Nearest Neighbours (KNN) classifier is proposed.

 I have read and accept the Privacy Policy Statement Yes